Chief Tax Information Officer

 State income tax rules and regulations will vary from state to state.
 While some states have no income tax, others have a flat rate structure.
 Some states have tax brackets similar to the federal tax bracket structure, with varying marginal tax rates.

 Gathering and organizing tax-related items throughout the year will make it easier when it comes time to file your taxes.
 These items should include your paystubs, charitable donations, contributions to retirement accounts – like an IRA and 401(k).
-A new document to watch out for and keep this year is the IRS Letter 1444, which has your stimulus payment information.
 It’s recommended that you keep these documents, as well as past tax returns, for seven years.

 Big life changes like getting married, retiring, having or adopting a child, and buying a home can have a big impact on your tax return.
 Many of these life changes provide taxpayers with important tax credits and deductions.
 Learn how life changes might impact your income taxes.

 The IRS form W-4 allows employers to compute how much federal income tax to withhold from your paycheck.
 On this form you indicate your filing status, add other income outside the job you are completing the form for and include the number of dependents for the Child Tax Credits and the Credit for Other Dependents.

 If you withhold too much, you’ll likely take home less in your paycheck but possibly owe less or get a larger refund when you file.
 If you withhold too little, you’ll take home more money in your paycheck, but get a smaller refund or maybe owe taxes when you file next year.
 Learn more about how to adjust your withholdings.